qouteall/qouteall-blog/blog/Cognitive-biases.md

 A related concept is **omission bias**: People treats the harm of doing something (commision) higher than the harm of not doing anything (omission).
 Doing things actively bears more responsibility.
 In the trolley problem, not doing anything reduces perceived responsibility.

+If there is an option to postpone some work, the work may eventually never be done.

 ### Action bias